barbierlu/Pacman/README.md

 ## Status

-Development will begin in October
+Development will begin in February 2018 when I begin studying machine learning